 Of course, there were some mishaps during this entire process.
 I burnt my elbow on the oven door trying to fit my pumpkin into the oven.
 The stem was way too long and wouldn't fit in, and of course I already greased the pumpkin so trying to saw the stem off was proving impossible.
 I decided to grab out my trusty rolling pin and hammer the stem off the pumpkin!
 A good couple of whacks and the stem was no more!
 I felt like a monster, but it had to be done!
 Try and remember to cut off the stem before greasing your pumpkin, it makes the job much easier.

 One last fun thought.
 I pictured below the homemade pumpkin puree next to the canned puree.
-You can see the difference in colour big time!
-I thought it was unusual that the store-bought was much darker than the homemade pumpkin puree because in my experience of making homemade baby food, the homemade food always held its colour better (homemade pea puree had a vibrant green as opposed to the mushy olive green of the store-bought pea puree.)
+You can see the difference in color big time!
+I thought it was unusual that the store-bought was much darker than the homemade pumpkin puree because in my experience of making homemade baby food, the homemade food always held its color better (homemade pea puree had a vibrant green as opposed to the mushy olive green of the store-bought pea puree.)
 However, I think the store-bought puree probably blends in the pumpkin flesh and skin, whereas I skipped pureeing the skin.
 Forgoing the skin in this puree is probably best when it comes to homemade baby food.
 I never thought of giving my daughter pumpkin baby food, but I will be sure to promote it to others now.